Swayatta/NeuRank_Neural-ReRanking-For-Search/README.md

-# Deep Learning Project: Amazon ESCI Dataset for Re-Ranking
+# NeuRank: Neural Re-ranking for Search

 This project focuses on developing an advanced re-ranking model using the Amazon ESCI dataset.
 By leveraging deep learning techniques, we aim to significantly improve e-commerce search result relevance and user experience.